burlinson/AI/_posts/2025-04-13-Commodized-AI-AI-First.md

   - LLM
 author: Tony Burlinson
 ---
 The AI divide is no longer between firms that use AI and those that don’t.
-The real divide is between firms that are running POCs with **commodity AI vendor solutions** and those that are building their own **proprietary AI platforms** to create growth engines.
+The real divide is between firms that are running with **commodity AI vendor solutions** and those that are building their own **proprietary AI platforms** to create growth engines.

 Differentiating between **Commoditized AI** and **Proprietary AI** is a critical first step for firms that truly want to be AI-First.
 That then sets the stage for understanding where to invest capital to build proprietary AI platforms, versus where to simply "plug into the AI bandwagon".